-The Madison Valley is one of the most sought after locales in all of Montana.
+The Madison Valley is one of the most sought-after locales in all of Montana.
 The area is known for its surrounding recreational resources and superb fly-fishing and is characterized by a panoramic landscape primarily made up of large historic ranches.
-This valley has been a focus for regional and national conservation groups and as a result much of the ranch land has been protected and will remain open and working.
+This valley has been a focus for regional and national conservation groups and as a result, much of the ranch land has been protected and will remain open and working.
 Sundance Bench Ranch is located about equidistant from Ennis and West Yellowstone, both of which are quaint western towns filled with character.
-Ennis is a vibrant community that supports many part time residents and recreationists from spring through fall with its old time Main Street, watering holes, and beloved restaurants and shops.
+Ennis is a vibrant community that supports many part-time residents and recreationists from spring through fall with its old-time Main Street, watering holes, and beloved restaurants and shops.
 West Yellowstone is south of the property and is the gateway to Yellowstone National Park.
 This town is alive with tourism in the summer months but retains an authentic feel.

 The improvements at Sundance Bench Ranch are totally unique.
 Architecturally designed with a blend of western and Norwegian style, the main home is 4,300 square foot classic lodge featuring log construction and 4 bedrooms and 3.5 baths.
 The master stateroom occupies its own wing and has its own fireplace, vaulted ceilings, picture windows, and a private bath suite.
 The central area of the house is open and designed for family or entertaining guests.
 The large great room has a log cabin style feel and is centered around a custom fireplace with a wide hearth that was built with local river rock.
-A large and practical kitchen is great for cooking and has ample storage, a walk in pantry, and the cabinetry is adorned with intricate Norwegian carving.
-The opposite wing of the house is complete with a bunk-room and another bedrooms with its own full bath, as well as a second bathroom with shower and game room.
-Rounding out the main lodge is a finished basement with a half-bath & utility room, locker room, exercise area, and two pull out murphy beds for extra sleeping accommodations.
+A large and practical kitchen is great for cooking and has ample storage, a walk-in pantry, and the cabinetry is adorned with intricate Norwegian carving.
+The opposite wing of the house is complete with a bunk-room and another bedroom with its own full bath, as well as a second bathroom with a shower and game room.
+Rounding out the main lodge is a finished basement with a half-bath & utility room, locker room, exercise area, and two pull-out murphy beds for extra sleeping accommodations.

-Sundance Bench Ranch also offers owners complete comfort and practicality while at the ranch with a detached two-car garage, enlarged equipment storage area and heated workshop.
-The ranch is designed to be the ultimate retreat and features full size tennis courts, shuffleboard, an outdoor gazebo with stone fireplace and grill, extensive lawn and gardens, and a greenhouse.
+Sundance Bench Ranch also offers owners complete comfort and practicality while at the ranch with a detached two-car garage, enlarged equipment storage area, and heated workshop.
+The ranch is designed to be the ultimate retreat and features full-size tennis courts, shuffleboard, an outdoor gazebo with stone fireplace and grill, extensive lawn and gardens, and a greenhouse.

 May through October at the ranch has a wonderful climate.
 Warm days and cool nights with low humidity and lots of sunshine.
 Winter typically sets in for good in November and is known for deep snow and colder temperatures through March.

 Fly-Fishing is at the epicenter of Sundance Bench Ranch.
 The Madison River, also known as the 60-mile riffle, is one of the top 5 fishing destinations in Montana and is a walkable distance from the ranch.
-Owners within the Sundance Bench development have a private access to a wade-only stretch of the river, which is considered to be one of the finest and most productive in the valley.
+Owners within the Sundance Bench development have private access to a wade-only stretch of the river, which is considered to be one of the finest and most productive in the valley.
 Drift boats may pass through this area but they may not fish from the boat.
 Numerous public boat ramps are scattered about on the river from Three Dollar Bridge, upstream of the ranch, all the way to town in Ennis – providing an almost endless menu of float fishing opportunities.

 Other fly-fishing resources in the area are in great supply.
-The West Fork is just minutes away and is a smaller alpine style stream that is a main spawning tributary of the Madison.
+The West Fork is just minutes away and is a smaller alpine-style stream that is a main spawning tributary of the Madison.
 The Henry’s Fork River is south of the ranch about 35 miles and is famous for its technical dry-fly fishing.
-Numerous lakes are close-by and provide excellent still water fishing, including Wade Lake, Cliff Lake, Quake & Hebgen Lake, Henry’s Lake, and Upper and Lower Red Rock Lakes – just to name a few.
+Numerous lakes are close by and provide excellent still water fishing, including Wade Lake, Cliff Lake, Quake & Hebgen Lake, Henry’s Lake, and Upper and Lower Red Rock Lakes – just to name a few.
 Many smaller streams are nearby adding to the plethora of fishing options, not to mention the angler’s playground found within Yellowstone National Park.

 Elk and mule deer hunting in the Beaverhead National Forest can be very good.
 Access to this vast public hunting area is easy as the entire western border of the property abuts the National Forest.